 A Student Meets Their Idol

-Alvin Ailey American Dance Theater dancer Samantha Figgins and Ailey Extension student Trinity McFadden share what it’s like to be a dancer and Deaf.
+Alvin Ailey American Dance Theater dancer Samantha Figgins meets Ailey Extension student Trinity McFadden to share what it’s like being a dancer and deaf.

-McFadden was thrilled to meet someone that’s just like her, a Black Woman, Deaf, and a dancer and Figgins was happy to meet her because for many years, she’s been advocating for Deaf and Hard of Hearing people, especially dancers.
+McFadden was thrilled to meet someone that she could relate to, and Figgins was excited to meet her.
+For many years, Figgins been advocating for Deaf and Hard of Hearing people, especially dancers.

 Having a disability that isn’t apparent at first glance can be frustrating, but Figgins has spoken up for herself to get the things she needs to thrive as a dancer.
 She realizes that she’s a role model for other Deaf and Hard of Hearing dancers and aims to help pave an easier path for those who look up to her.